gsaivinay/awesome-chatbot/README.md

 ---
 ## In Progress
+- [ ] Responsive design for mobile and small screens
+- [ ] Clear all conversation at once
 - [ ] File upload and chat with file data
 - [ ] User login and authentication
 - [ ] Save chat history in database